 What is wrong with smartphones and tablets kids often wonder?
 They do a lot of good.
 They have about a million times more power than the computer that took the Apollo 11 shuttle to the moon!
-Smartphones and tablets emit blue LEDs (light-emitting diodes) affecting sleep.
+But smartphones and tablets also emit blue LEDs (light-emitting diodes) that affect sleep.

 In 2014, three Japanese scientists won the Nobel Prize in physics for their work on blue LEDs.
 Their work has led to providing more energy-efficient sources of light and power.
 Although blue LEDs have incredible benefits in the fields of energy and technology, they also have harmful side effects on our sleeping habits.